nrdvana/userp/doc/protocol.md

 an array of some number of dimensions)

   * elem_type - the type for each element of the array.
 This may be a Choice type.
   * dim - an array of dimension values, which are integers.
-Dimensions of '0' mean that the dimension value will be given within the data right before the values of the sequence.
+Dimensions of 'Null' mean that the dimension value will be given within the data right before the values of the sequence.
   * dim_type - the Integer data type to be used when encoding dimensions in the data.
-     This allows you to use somehting like Int16s and then have that match a C struct like
+     (default is to use a variable-length integer) This allows you to use somehting like Int16s and then have that match a C struct like
 	 ```struct { uint16_t len; char bytes[]; }```